-Pruning should be done in February or March after severe winter weather is over.
-Never prune on a wet day, as fungal disease spores are spread by water.
+Once the system is decided upon, pruning should be done in February or March after severe winter weather is over.
+Never prune on a wet day as fungal disease spores are spread by water.
 Tools should be sharp, of high quality, so that cuts will be clean (not tearing the wood jaggedly).

 Cuts made at the main trunk are called thinning.
 The branch should be removed just above the wrinkled “shoulder” where it attaches, making the smallest cut possible.
 Wounds left after the cut should not be covered with ointment or paint.
 Natural drying seals the tree from infection.

-Cuts, made at a lateral outward-facing bud, are called heading back, and encourage growth in a specific direction.
+Cuts, made at a lateral outward-facing bud, are called heading back, and encour-age growth in a specific direction.
 Each bud allowed to remain will swell into growth, ultimately becoming a branch.
 This determines which way growth proceeds.
 It is important to cut just above the bud, leaving only ¼ inch.
-Otherwise, an unsightly dead stub will develop which may allow entrance of disease.
+Otherwise, a dead stub will develop which is unsightly and may allow entrance of disease.

 Resist the urge to spray pesticides on your fruit trees since beneficial insects will be destroyed before pollination can occur.
 Bees are an integral part of the life cycle of flower to fruit.
-However, now is the time to spray the entire tree with dormant oil to suffocate over-wintering pests, but don't spray when temperatures are below 40 degrees.
+Now is the time to spray the entire tree with dormant oil to suffocate over-wintering pests, but don’t spray when temperatures are below 40 degrees

 Julie Segerstrom is a Master Gardener who grows vegetables, olive trees, goats, and chickens.